dejinassar/system-design-guide/README.md

-System Design - A Complete Guide & Interview Prep 🚀 This repository contains a comprehensive guide to system design, covering foundational concepts, architectural patterns, and practical solutions to common interview problems.
+System Design - A Complete Guide
+This repository contains a comprehensive guide to system design, covering foundational concepts, architectural patterns, and practical solutions to common interview problems.
 It's an ideal resource for software engineers, students, and anyone preparing for system design interviews.

 Table of Contents